woossi0/suite/docs/usermanual/source/processing/processes/vector/bufferfc.rst

 .. figure:: img/bufferfcexampleUI.png

-   *gs:BufferFeatureCollection example parameters*
+   *vec:BufferFeatureCollection example parameters*

 The resulting feature collection looks like this:

 .. figure:: img/bufferfcexample.png

-   *gs:BufferFeatureCollection example output*
+   *vec:BufferFeatureCollection example output*

 .. todo:: It would be much better to work with a feature collection in another CRS...

 Related processes
 -----------------

-* Buffer calculation is also available with the :ref:`gs:Transform <processing.processes.vector.transform>` process, using the ``buffer(geom, dist)`` function.
+* Buffer calculation is also available with the :ref:`vec:Transform <processing.processes.vector.transform>` process, using the ``buffer(geom, dist)`` function.
-* The ``JTS:buffer`` process will perform buffer calculation for geometries.
+* The ``geo:buffer`` process will perform buffer calculation for geometries.
-* The ``gs:PointBuffers`` process can be used to create multiple buffers around a single point.
+* The ``vec:PointBuffers`` process can be used to create multiple buffers around a single point.

 .. - Polygons resulting from this process (if the buffer distance is positive) contain the area of the polygons being buffered.
-To get a polygon representing just the buffer area, without the area of the original polygon, use the ``gs:Overlay`` method to erase that inner area.
+To get a polygon representing just the buffer area, without the area of the original polygon, use the ``vec:Overlay`` method to erase that inner area.

 .. image: bufferanderase.png

 .. todo:: this process is yet to be developed.

 .. - Polygons resulting from buffering near features might overlap.
-Use the ``gs:Dissolve`` process to merge overlapping polygons if needed
+Use the ``vec:Dissolve`` process to merge overlapping polygons if needed

 .. todo:: this process is yet to be developed.